-Culverts will be installed where the rail line crosses the creek, which will maintain normal water flows and minimise disturbance of the creekline (BHP Billiton, 2007).
-The DoW has issued the proponent with a Permit to Obstruct or Interfere with a Proclaimed Watercourse, for the proposed creek crossings, under s.17 of the Rights in Water and Irrigation Act 1914 (DoW, 2007).
+Culverts will be installed where the rail line crosses the creek , which will maintain normal water flows and minimise disturbance of the creekline (BHP Billiton, 2007).
+The Department of Water (DoW) has issued the proponent with a Permit to Obstruct or Interfere with a Proclaimed Watercourse, for the proposed creek crossings, under s.17 of the Rights in Water and Irrigation Act 1914 (DoW, 2007).
 The proposed clearing will impact on a small amount of riparian vegetation where the rail line crosses Homestead Creek, and this disturbance has been assessed and approved as part of the abovementioned permit issued by DoW (BHP Billiton, 2007; DoW, 2007).

-As the proposed clearing will impact on vegetation associated with a watercourse, the proposal is at variance to this principle.
+As the proposed clearing will impact on vegetation associated with a watercourse, the proposal is at variance to this Principle.
 However, the proposed clearing is unlikely to result in any significant impact on Homestead Creek or any other watercourse or wetland.

-Methodology BHP Billiton (2005b).
+- Methodology BHP Billiton (2005b).
 BHP Billiton (2007).
 DoW (2007).
-GIS Database: - Hydrography, Linear - DOE 01/02/04. - Lakes, 1M - GA 01/06/00.
+GIS Database:

+- Hydrography, Linear.

+- Lakes, 1M.

-- Rivers 250K - GA.
+- Rivers 250K.